-Each worker receives a one hour training (via instant messaging) before the beginning of the job: this has been proven to have a positive effect on the quality of the result, in accordance to the study of Jain et al. [2017] for complex tasks.
+Each worker receives one hour training (via video conference and screen sharing) before the beginning of the job: this has been proven to have a positive effect on the quality of the result, in accordance to the study of Jain et al. [2017] for complex tasks.
 The training consisted of a multiple run of the task via examples (Alonso [2013]).
 Moreover, the worker is able to continuously communicate with the requester via instant messaging, receiving instantaneous feedback and clarification in case of doubts.